About Dagger 2 Scope Injection

 }

-Under the hood, the DoubleCheck class is used internally to keep the object reference and "re-inject" when requested.
-If we throw out the code related to being thread-safe, it will look like this:
+Under the hood, the DoubleCheck class is used internally to keep the object reference and re-inject it when requested.

 public final class DoubleCheck<T> {